 See also:

-Business grants are funds given to start a business that doesn’t have to be repaid.
+Business grants are funds given to start a business that don’t have to be repaid.
 Federal, state, and local governments are common sources of grants.
 Many new business owners seek them, but they are hard to find.

 A business grant is typically reserved for a particular type of business, such as a research-based business.
 Grants may also come in forms other than money, such as reduced rent to open a business in a disadvantaged area designated by a city.